latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 * In this section, we will use linear regression to predict what happens to the 1-Nearest Neighbor model's accuracy as we increase the training size.

-* Four models will be ran with different transformations to our X and Y data, in order to find the linear regression model that could best predict the 1-KNN accuracies.
+* Four models will be ran with different transformations to our X and Y data, in order to find the linear regression model that could best predict the 1-KNN model's accuracies.
 I will only show the results of the first and the last model:
-  - The first model is the base, where no transformation will be applied to X & Y
+  - The first model is the base, where no transformation will be applied to X & Y.
-  - In the last model, I will transform X to log10 and Y to probability using logit and logistic function
+  - In the last model, I will transform both the X to log10 and the Y to probability using logit and logistic function

 * Notes:
-  - We will print the 1-KNN accuracies predicted values for the training set sizes 60000, 120000 and 1000000.
+  - We will print out the 1-KNN accuracies predicted values for the training set sizes 60000, 120000 and 1000000.
   - Transformations applied to the output variables (1-KNN accuracies) using logit and logistic function:
-    * [logistic](https://en.wikipedia.org/wiki/Logistic_function): $\frac{1}{1 + e^{-x}} = \frac{e^x}{1+e^x}$ which takes numbers in $\[\infty,-\infty\]$ and outputs numbers in $(0, 1)$.
+    * [logistic](https://en.wikipedia.org/wiki/Logistic_function): $\frac{1}{1+e^{-x}} = \frac{e^x}{1+e^x}$ which takes numbers in $\[\infty,-\infty\]$ and outputs numbers in $(0, 1)$.
     * [logit](https://en.wikipedia.org/wiki/Logit): $log(\frac{p}{1 - p})$ which takes numbers between $(0, 1)$ and outputs numbers between $\[\infty,-\infty\]$.
-    * It also happens that $x = logit(p)$ is the same thing as $logiistic(x)=p$.
+    * It also happens that $x = logit(p)$ is the same thing as $logistic(x)=p$.
     * R2-score will be manually calculated instead of using `.score()` method from sklearn

 * Result:
-  - After transformation both X and Y values, our regression model shows significant improvement in the predition of 1-KNN accuracies with R2-score increases from 0.418 to 0.99.
+  - After transformation both X and Y values, our regression model shows significant improvement in the predition of 1-KNN's accuracies with R2-score increases from 0.418 to 0.99.
+  - Model 1 is the least accurate and model 4 is the best linear regression model to predict 1-KNN's accuracies.
-  - The last model shows that by increasing our training size to 60000, 120000 or 1000000, the accuracies gained are just slightly improve and we do not gain as much benefits by doing this.
-In my opinion, the training size at 12,000 records should be good enough for 1-KNN predicting at accuracy ~95%, and we should not obtain more data in this case.
+  - The last model shows that by increasing our training size to 60000, 120000 or 1000000, the accuracies gained are just slightly improved and we do not gain as much benefits by doing this.
+In my opinion, the training size at 20,000 records should be good enough for 1-KNN predicting at accuracy ~96% -97%, and we should not obtain more data in this case.

   ```py
   def evaluate_train_size(X_train=train_sizes, y_train=accuracies,